 Cognitive abilities are related to thinking and information processing.
 Many roles need fantastic cognitive ability for problem-solving, decision making, and more.

 Cognitive ability tests are fantastic predictors of job performance.
 They contain right and wrong answers that test the candidate’s IQ.
-For example, you can test a candidate’s ability to learn.
-The ability to learn is part of cognitive ability.
+For example, the ability to learn is part of cognitive ability.
 That means that a recruit may not have to know a lot about your industry to learn new information quickly.

 Some examples of cognitive abilities could include: